 Clare-Pendar’s design is covered by US patent 3626120, filed in September 1970.
 A sliding plate held by a coil spring is pulled into a notch in the keystem of the shift lock key.
 A vertical bar is placed above each shift key, allowing the keycap itself to push on the bar and slide the plate aside, releasing the shift lock key.

-Cherry supported secretarial shift with M6 series, and described their mechanism in US patent 3678255, filed June 1971 (although the switch shown in the patent is their reed switch type that has never been seen).
+Cherry supported secretarial shift with M6 series, and described their mechanism in US patent 3678255, filed June 1971 (although the switch shown in the patent looks more like their 201/201 reed switch type).
 Where Clare-Pendar used a coil spring, Cherry used a flat spring that rests against a keyswitch.
 The sliding plate of Clare-Pendar’s design is replaced with a rotating plate attached onto the shift key.
-This is one of the very few designs that has been observed; it can be seen in a B80-64AB keyboard of unknown purpose.
+This is one of the very few designs that has been observed; it can be seen in an Anderson Jacobson AJ 510 keyboard.

 US patent 4071719—filed in July 1976—covers mechanical shift lock for one of the older series of Licon/Cortron ferrite core switches.
 ITW filed a later patent, in February 1980—US patent 4295012—covering the successor ferrite core switch series.

 Marquardt’s “butterfly” switch series supported secretarial shift, and this was used in Olympia typewriters.
 No patent or documentation has been found for their mechanism.